liuruomeng/liuruomeng.github.io/index.md

 - The "Political Economy" of an identity-driven information ecosystem, where the environment is regarded as a market-based situation: demand, supply and currency (“attention”)
 - How contentious politics is engaged with the “mediatization” process, and its connection with knowledge production.

-**The *keywords* for my current work are: polarization, commonsense, identity, and causality.**
+The *keywords* for my current work are: polarization, commonsense, identity, and causality.

-My goal is to make connections across theoretical traditions via embracing communication theory as a metadiscourse, while advancing scholarly understanding of causality.

 ### Works

 - Examining the Impact of Relational Trust on Preferential Use of Party Media in China: Based on a Mediating Effect Model of Affective Perception.
 - Whose Voice Matter in COVID-19 Discussion? *A Network Actor Analysis Based on Weibo-COV Corpus (2019-2020).
 - The "Myth" of Media Multitasking?
 Quantum Cognition and Agent-based Modeling.
 - Common Sense in Polarized Discussion on Social Platforms
 - Causality and AI in Communication Research

 Other works and sources can be found at my [portfolio](./portfolio).